LaughingGor/tools/vim/README.md

-this directory if vim tolls.
+this directory is vim tools.